Healthy Homes Assessment Avalon

 What We Do

-As building inspectors, we take on all elements that come with professional home examinations.
-We are there to ensure you make the right decision when purchasing your next property.
+As building inspectors we take on all issues associated with specialist house inspects.
+We are here to ensure you make the best decision when buying your next home.

-We consider your investment to be a serious one We will conduct comprehensive inspections so you won’t be faced with any costly or unexpected expenses, which means you can relax and focus on the enjoyable aspects of buying or owning the home.
+We consider your investment to be a serious one and conduct comprehensive examinations to ensure you don’t be faced with any costly or unexpected surprise costs, meaning you can relax and focus on the fun aspects of owning or purchasing a home.

-We specialise in a range of services to make sure you are completely informed about the condition of any property you might be thinking of buying or selling and also other solutions.
+We specialise in a variety of solutions to make sure that you are fully aware of the state of any property that you might be contemplating buying or selling as well as additional services.

-With our systematic approach to inspecting your property as well as the latest technology in software including digital photos imbedded into your Report, you can actually see any issues that could be found.
-Through our comprehensive reporting it is no wonder that we get so many clients recommending our service to family and friends.
+With our systemised approach to your property inspection and the latest software technology including digital photos imbedded into the document, you are able to actually see any issues that may be discovered.
+Thanks to our detailed report, it is easy to understand why we get so many clients recommending our service to family members and acquaintances.

 • Pre Purchase & Pre Sale Reports